 All submissions to Teaching Philosophy are managed online here:

-Correspondence regarding articles submitted to Teaching Philosophy should be addressed to the new editor:
+Correspondence regarding submitted articles should be addressed to the editor:

 - Maralee Harrell, Editor